AICoE/log-anomaly-detector/README.md

 #### ElasticSearch

 ES backend is pulling data from ElasticSearch instance.
-There are some assumptions made about the sturcture of the data and index names.
+There are some assumptions made about the structure of the data and index names.

 * Index name is assumed to be in the format of `index_name-YYYY.MM.DD`, where the date is automatically appended based on current date - i.e. only provide `index_name-` prefix as a parameter
 * You index schema has to contain a `service` field which is used for filtering the input data